XinyuanLu00/PsychologyRS_Paper_List/README.md

-# Diversity in Recommendation System and personality traits in RecSys
+# Diversity in RecSys and Psychology in RecSys
-This is a paper list for Diversity in RecSys and psychology in RecSys.
+This is a paper list for Diversity in RecSys and Psychology in RecSys.

 ## Personality based RecSys:
 ### Survey: